Billie Jean King film replays tennis battle for women's equality

 Given the award for being an "agent of change", the White House praised King for helping to champion gender equality issues not only in sports, but in all areas of public life and hailed her as one of the first openly lesbian major sports figures in America when she came out in 1981.

-"It was very nice to be honored, and also for the LGBT (Lesbian, Gay, Bisexual, Transgender) community," King told Reuters.
+"It was very nice to be honoured, and also for the LGBT (Lesbian, Gay, Bisexual, Transgender) community," King told Reuters.
 "Obama was actually the first president who said the word LGBT."

 King's Edinburgh visit followed a 40th anniversary reunion in London's Gloucester Hotel where 40 of the world's top women players, inspired by King, formed the WTA at a secret meeting.